Omoli822/omoli822.github.io/_posts/2025-08-20-wordleoftheday.md

 categories: [Wordoftheday]
 tags: [words]
 ---
-the word of the day is llama
+the word of the day is llama i gesssed it